DaveSkender/Stock.Indicators/README.md

 If you or your organization use any of my projects or like what I’m doing, please consider being a patron so I can continue maintaining and evolving all of my projects, and to encourage new ones.

-If you don't want to buy me a beer or be a sponsoring patron, I'll happily accept a :star: on the [GitHub Repo](https://github.com/DaveSkender/Stock.Indicators) as a token of appreciation too.
-Thank you!
+If you don't want to buy me a beer or be a sponsoring patron, I'll happily accept a :star: on the [GitHub Repo](https://github.com/DaveSkender/Stock.Indicators) as a token of appreciation.
+Thank you for your support!

 ## Contact us